👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 Code Sample - App Settings for External API Call in Web API

-Code Sample - HTTP Client Configuration
+Code Sample - ExtrenalService Registration and HTTP Client Configuration

 Now all we need to do is to inject the above WeatherClient HTTP Client inside our ExternalAPIService and make a call to get weather information as shown below.